vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_179_0.rst

 *************

 ``pe:langid``
-  The type has been modified to add additional known language codes to it enums list.
+  The type has been modified to add additional known language codes to its enums list.